TIROLER TAGESZEITUNG, leading article: “The amusement park is somewhere else”, by Irene Rapp

 The whole thing is exacerbated by the human factor.
 The climber who triggered a rescue operation in the Wilder Kaiser on Friday alerted his relatives before the correct site was informed hours later.
 Apparently, the German, dressed only in jeans and a T-shirt, didn’t know that 140 was a number for alpine emergencies.
 And that German family who missed the last descent of the Rifflsee lifts in St. Leonhard im Pitztal on Sunday and tried to get down on foot probably made another mistake: that the path around the Rifflsee at 2,300 meters above sea level is doable with prams, but not the one down into the valley.

-Tyrol’s mountain rescuers could tell countless such stories.
+Tyrol’s mountain rescuers might tell countless such stories.
 In the previous year, the emergency organization had to respond to more emergencies than ever before.
 This summer, the volunteers won’t get bored either.
 Also not because many mountaineers lack the self-assessment of their own abilities, and then an emergency call has to be made in the middle of the via ferrata.

 Common sense sometimes seems to be left behind in the valley.
 And sometimes also the appreciative treatment of each other.
 While most outdoor athletes have insurance and their rescue costs are covered, not all do.
 When the mountain rescuers then get to hear why the mission is not free of charge or why they try to negotiate the rescue costs, they are left with bewilderment.